 Withdrawal symptoms occur when the brain becomes dependent on a drug after regular use and begins to rely on it to keep its chemical “balance.”
 If the drug is suddenly stopped, especially if a person stops taking it “cold turkey” rather than tapering off it, withdrawal symptoms can result.

 Since gabapentin suppresses the central nervous system, dampening things like blood pressure, heart rate, and other functions related to the stress response, a kind of “rebound” effect can occur if the medication is suddenly stopped.
-The FDA warns that stopping Neurontin (gabapentin) suddenly can cause an increase in seizures.
-These seizures may be potentially life-threatening.
-Other potential symptoms of gabapentin withdrawal include:
+The FDA warns that stopping Neurontin (gabapentin) suddenly can cause an increase in seizure acitivity in those who were being treated with the drug for seizures.
+Other potential symptoms of gabapentin withdrawal include:4

 If a person struggles with a co-occurring medical and/or mental health condition, withdrawal symptoms can be further complicated, and the timeline may also be impacted.
 Environmental aspects, such as how much stress is in a person’s daily life, how much support they have at home, and how chaotic or stable their everyday surroundings are, can also influence the severity, intensity, and duration of gabapentin withdrawal.